bazelbuild/bazel/site/docs/skylark/bzl-style.md

 Engineers often write macros when the Starlark API of relevant rules is insufficient for their specific use case, regardless of whether the rule is defined within Bazel in native code, or in Starlark.
-If you’re facing this problem, ask the rule author if they can extend the API to accomplish your goals.
+If you're facing this problem, ask the rule author if they can extend the API to accomplish your goals.